gyng/midi-to-wav/README.md

 # midi-to-wav

-A small program to output MIDI files as a mono WAV with all instruments as square waves (until synthrs upgrades or changes its midi synthesis)
+A small program to output *format0* MIDI files as a mono WAV with all instruments as square waves (until synthrs upgrades or changes its midi synthesis)

 ## Usage

 Compile

-    cargo build
+    cargo build --release

 Run